Private Tutoring For 4 Year Olds

 Curriculum and Activities for Private Tutoring

-The curriculum should be tailored to the individual child's needs and developmental level.
-However, some common areas of focus for four-year-olds include:
+The curriculum should be made for the individual child's needs and developmental level.
+Still, some common areas of focus for four-year-olds include:

 • Pre-Reading Skills: Phonological awareness (identifying sounds in words), print awareness (understanding the purpose of print), and letter recognition.
 Activities like rhyming games, reading aloud, and letter tracing are helpful.